(ALSO CALLED "SCABIES")

 REMEMBER, ALL DOGS IN A HOUSEHOLD WHERE

 IVERMECTIN - This is one of the most effective treatments against Sarcoptes scabei yet is off-label as far as the FDA is concerned.
 There are several protocols due to the very long activity of this drug in the body.
 Typically an injection is given either weekly or every two weeks in 1-4 doses.
-In most cases this treatment is safe and effective but some individuals have a mutation which makes ivermectin very toxic at the doses used to kill mites.
+In most cases this treatment is safe and effective but some individuals have a mutation (of the MDR1 gene) which makes ivermectin very toxic at the doses used to kill mites.
 These individuals are usually of the Collie family: Collies, Shetland Sheepdogs, and Australian Shepherds are classically affected.
-There is now a test that can determine if any dog has the mutation that makes ivermectin use dangerous.
+There is now a DNA test that can determine if any dog has the mutation that makes ivermectin use dangerous.
 An additional cautions comes from an interaction with the relatively new flea control product Comfortis® (spinosad).
 Relatively high doses of ivermectin are needed to treat sarcoptic mange and if Comfortis® is used concurrently, ivermectin side effects are more likely to occur.
 While ivermectin is a prototype compound upon which most other sarcoptic mange treatments are based, it may be worth using a product that has actually been approved for the treatment of sarcoptic mange.

 Click here for more information from the manufacturer on Revolution.